PaulFrankling/proper_clobber/IMG_CREDITS.md

 * Silver Pocket Watch is by LMorganCreative from [Pixabay](https://pixabay.com/photos/pocket-watch-watch-vintage-old-5500840/)
 * Silver & Gold Watch is by Free-Photos from [Pixabay](https://pixabay.com/photos/wristwatch-pocket-hand-time-male-1149669/)
 * PC Brown & Silver Watch is by from [Pixabay](https://pixabay.com/photos/time-clock-background-wrist-watch-3090387/)
+* Blue Watch is by from Klickors Moe from [Unsplash](https://unsplash.com/photos/1CjiCJgHOOY)